Tag Archives: Animated

 Kitbull-2019 (USA)

-My personal favorite of the bunch, Kitbull starts tough to watch.
+My personal favorite of the bunch, Kitbull, is tough to watch at first.

 Instead, Kitbull results in a marvelous experience as a darling and compassionate story of the relationship between a kind cat and a suffering dog.

-The unlikely connection brought tears to my eyes as the cat, presumed to be an independent alley cat, comes to the rescue of the pit bull, presumed to be made to a dog fight.
+The unlikely connection brought tears to my eyes as the cat, presumed to be an independent alley cat, came to the rescue of the pit bull, suspected of being in a dog fight.
 Any animal lover will watch this short with a mix of anger, empathy, and finally, joy.

 Daughter-2019 (Czech Republic)

-Daughter is a vague short film that is confusing to watch, but resilient and creative.
-The story consists of two characters- a father and daughter- both of who seem to suffer from regret.
+Daughter is a brief, yet vague film that is both confusing and yet resilient and creative.
+The story consists of two characters- a father and daughter, both of whom seem to suffer from regret.

 The misshapen ceramic figures and the facial movements, especially the blinking eyes, do much to elicit an emotional reaction from the audience.
 Grade: B+